resir014/resir014-tilde/content/etc.md

 title: "/etc/ - the land of 'anything goes'"
 ---

-These are some random, maybe dumb stuffs that I used to do some time ago.
-I am solely not responsible for what might happen to your sanity after viewing these.
+<p class="lead">These are some random, maybe dumb stuffs that I used to do some time ago.
+I am solely not responsible for what might happen to your sanity after viewing these.</p>

 ## 2017